blueneogeo/xtend-tools/README.md

 	a ?: [..] // a.onError [..] // apply the fn when the stream has an error

-There is a trick to the >> stream operator.
+There is a trick to the .each method, which is called by the >> stream operator.
 Instead of just subscribing the passed function to the stream, it first converts the Observable<T> to an Observable<Opt<T>> and it will return that observable.
 This allows you to chain it with .. and ?: like this:

 	val userIds = Long.stream
 	userIds